mhadimedia/mhadimedia.github.io/content/posts/hello-world/index.md

 - My advice doesn't matter.
 I can only give the advice of others that worked for me.

 ## Types of Content
-- The tweets: Short stuff that I honestly can't be bothered to write more than a line or two on. you probably can't be bothered to read more than that either.
+- The tweets: Short stuff that I honestly can't be bothered to write more than a line or two on.
+You probably can't be bothered to read more than that either.
 - The stories: Life's about making and telling stories.
 Who doesn't love a good one?
 - the advice: Advice I've gotten that's worked for me and might work for you.
 - The ideas: Stuff that should exist.
 No license required to steal.
 - The posts: Blending everything together.
-(D - all of the above)
 - The drafts: Half-baked or abandoned posts

 ### *This is merely a mind dump.*